As the need for more affordable housing continues to grow across America, learn about how Clayton and prefabricated homes can help offer a solution.

 Technically, that boxy mobile home you’re thinking of hasn’t been built since 1976, when the National Mobile Home Constructions and Safety Act, also known as HUD code, set standards for manufactured homes including:

 And what about the other types of prefabricated housing?
 Well, modular homes are built to all applicable state and local building codes based on the home’s location.
 This means some of the home’s features — like the type of foundation or some of the exterior details — depend on where you’re going to live.

-CrossMod® homes, which are the newest type of prefabricated homes, combine some of the best features of off-site and one-site construction, including an elevated roof pitch, permanent foundation, drywall interiors and a garage, carport or covered porch.
-Because of their features, CrossMod® homes can also appraise similarity to site-built homes, and in most areas are priced to start at $200,000, not including land.
+CrossMod® homes, which are the newest type of prefabricated homes, combine some of the best features of off-site and one-site construction, including an elevated roof pitch, permanent foundation, drywall interiors, a garage and covered porch.
+Because of their features, CrossMod® homes can also appraise similarity to site-built homes.
+They can be built faster than site-built homes, too, due to their off-site construction.

 So, as you can see, prefabricated homes definitely give you a lot of great, affordable options to choose from.
 But, you might ask, what good is an affordable home if it doesn’t have the features you actually want?
 Well, just remember what we said earlier about not compromising on style.
 In our Clayton Built® manufactured, modular and CrossMod® homes, you can find:

 Everyone’s dream home looks a little bit different, and at Clayton our job has always been to help you find yours, not someone else’s.

 From figuring out your budget and choosing between home styles to knowing what to expect when you visit one of our home centers and deciding on any potential customization options or upgrades, we’re here to support you as you become a homeowner, and for the years to come.
 Check out our Clayton Studio blog for everything you need to know to get started today!